jthmiller/eDNA-metabarcoding-intro/metadata.md

 height  50, 51, 51.5, 53, 55, 57, 61, 65, 70
 bmi 14.8-24

-References to consider:
+References to consider (google terms such as 'fecal microbiome transfer'):
 For more information on this data, see: https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-016-0225-7

 ## Cyano
 We don't know if it is the large or small (picocyanobacteria) cyanobacteria that make all the poisonous toxins in a harmful cyanobacteria bloom.
 This study targets eDNA of bacteria (the 16s metabarcoding locus) in water samples taken from a lake in a bloom.
 The study compares a filteration method (Sample_Methods: <5, to target picocyanobacteria) to whole lake water (large cyanobacteria) and surface water (BFC, bloomforming cyanobacteria, the stuff at the surface) water samples during a cyanobacteria bloom.

-References to consider:
-https://www.sciencedirect.com/science/article/pii/S1568988322000166
-https://academic.oup.com/femsec/article/97/7/fiab075/6294907
+References to consider (google terms such as picocyanobacteria eDNA metabarcoding): https://www.sciencedirect.com/science/article/pii/S1568988322000166 https://academic.oup.com/femsec/article/97/7/fiab075/6294907